-The initial set of exercises are all based on a data stream of taxi ride events.
-This stream is produced by a source function which reads an input file.
-Please follow these instructions to download the input file for the Taxi Data Stream source and to learn how to use it.
+The initial set of exercises are all based on data streams of events about taxi rides and taxi fares.
+These streams are produced by source functions which reads data from input files.
+Please follow these instructions to download the input files for the Taxi Data Stream sources and to learn how to use them.

 com.dataartisans.flinktraining.exercises.datastream_java.utils.ExerciseBase class in your IDE, and edit these two lines to point to the two taxi ride data files you have downloaded:

 public final static String pathToRideData = "/Users/david/stuff/flink-training/trainingData/nycTaxiRides.gz"; public final static String pathToFareData = "/Users/david/stuff/flink-training/trainingData/nycTaxiFares.gz";

 3. Run and debug Flink programs in your IDE